 Action Four: Invest in a grey card so I can learn white balance better by Feb 15th.

-Action Four: Look at at images from the pros that I think have good colour in their images by Feb 30th.
+Action Five: Look at at images from the pros that I think have good colour in their images by Feb 30th.

-Action Six: Create an Instagram account so I can share my images online by end Dec.
+Action Seven: Create an Instagram account so I can share my images online by end Dec.

-Action Seven: I’ll also create a collection in LIghtroom for holding these so I can quickly create a photo book from it at the end of the year by end Jan 7th.
+Action Eight: I’ll also create a collection in LIghtroom for holding these so I can quickly create a photo book from it at the end of the year by end Jan 7th.

 Jot these action items down into the calendar provided in your goal planning cheat sheet.